jdoe54/ehr-clinical-data-reconciliation/README.md

 - Structured output expectations
 - A request for concise clinician-facing reasoning

+# Recent Improvements

+Since initial version, I expanded the project from a static JSON-based prototype into a PostgreSQL-backend application.

+Improvements include:
+- Adding PostgreSQL through Docker Compose.
+- Added SQLAlchemy models for patients, medications, allergies, conditions, lab results, and vital signs.
+- Updated endpoints to use database-backed patient records.
+- Updated frontend to fetch database tables using the API.

 # Future Improvements

-If I had more time, I would have setup Docker containerization and deployment for easier setup.
-In addition, I would have included Postgres SQL database to store information.
+- Adding Github Actions to incorporate CI/CD.
+- Adding JWT authentication.
+- Deploy application to cloud platform such as AWS.

-# Time Spent:
+# Time Spent on Original:
-25 hours and 44 minutes total between Friday to Sunday.
+25 hours and 44 minutes total between March 20 - 22.
 - 12 hours on backend logic and endpoint setup.
 - 2 hours on OpenAI LLM integration
 - 4 hours on test cases.
 - 1 hour on authentication
 - 6 hours on frontend setup and events.

+# Time Spent on Improvement:

+Several focused developement sessions across May 5 - 8.